Republicanism in New Zealand

 Monarchies in general were also discussed on a morning television show this past week.
 So there is discussion.
 Earlier this year Australian Prime Minister Kevin Rudd announced that whilst Australia making the change was not likely to be immediate, it would happen.
 The message is the same from New Zealand’s PM John Key, he saying that it is unlikely to ‘happen under his watch’.

-Tagged British Commonwealth, New Zealand, Republicanism.
+Tagged Commonwealth of Nations, New Zealand, Republicanism.